UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Justification
 ^^^^^^^^^^^^^

-We desire clean strings and will not retain :code:`nonSorts` moving forward.
+We desire clean strings and will not retain :code:`nonSort` elements moving forward.

 XPath
 ^^^^^